ian-starts/ian-blog/src/pages/2020-11-02/index.md

 featuredImage: ../../images/electronic-voting.png
 authorImage: ../../images/authors/ian.jpg
 ogImagePath: /posts/electronic-voting/images/og-image.png
-description: "Electronic voting is potentially a huge upside, especially when social distancing.
-What are the risks?
-What would a solution look like?"
+description: "Electronic voting has the potential to make voting much more user-friendly.
+What are the potential risks?
+What would the perfect system look like?"
 ---
 With the 2020 US elections having mail in ballots,
 I found myself wondering if a digital solution would be safer, more reliable and easier.
 As usual the answer isn't straightforward.